-This Proxy Statement is furnished to shareholders of Tanger Factory Outlet Centers, Inc., (the "Company"), a self-administered and self-managed real estate investment trust ("REIT"), in connection with the solicitation of proxies in the form enclosed herewith for use at the Annual Meeting of Shareholders (the "Meeting") of the Company to be held on Friday, May 7, 1999, at 10 o'clock a.m. for the purposes set forth in the Notice of Meeting.
+This Proxy Statement is furnished to shareholders of Tanger Factory Outlet Centers, Inc., (the "Company"), a self-administered and self-managed real estate investment trust ("REIT"), in connection with the solicitation of proxies in the form enclosed herewith for use at the Annual Meeting of Shareholders (the "Meeting") of the Company to be held on Tuesday, May 16, 2000, at 10 o'clock a.m. for the purposes set forth in the Notice of Meeting.

 This solicitation is made on behalf of the Board of Directors of the Company.
 Costs of the solicitation will be borne by the Company.
 Directors, officers and employees of the Company and its affiliates may also solicit proxies by telephone, telegraph, fax or personal interview.
-The Company has retained the services of Corporate Investor Communications, Inc. for a fee estimated at \$4,500 plus out-of-pocket expenses to assist in the solicitation of proxies.
 The Company will reimburse banks, brokerage firms and other custodians, nominees and fiduciaries for reasonable expenses incurred by them in sending proxy material to shareholders.

-Holders of record of Common Shares of the Company (the "Common Shares") as of the close of business on the record date, March 31, 1999, are entitled to receive notice of, and to vote on all proposals at, the Meeting.
+Holders of record of Common Shares of the Company (the "Common Shares") as of the close of business on the record date, March 31, 2000, are entitled to receive notice of, and to vote on all proposals at, the Meeting.
 The outstanding Common Shares constitute the only class of securities entitled to vote at the Meeting.
 Each Common Share entitles the holder thereof to one vote.
-At the close of business on March 15, 1999, there were 7,874,706 Common Shares issued and outstanding.
+At the close of business on March 20, 2000, there were 7,876,835 Common Shares issued and outstanding.

 Shares represented by proxies in the form enclosed, if such proxies are properly executed and returned and not revoked, will be voted as specified.
-Where no specification is made on the properly executed and returned form of proxy, the shares will be voted FOR the election of all nominees for Director and FOR the amendment to the Company's Articles of Incorporation; provided however, shares held by a broker or nominee who has not received specific voting instructions from the beneficial owner will not be voted FOR or AGAINST the amendment to the Articles of Incorporation.
+Where no specification is made on the properly executed and returned form of proxy, the shares will be voted FOR the election of all nominees for Director.
 To be voted, proxies must be filed with the Secretary of the Company prior to voting.
 Proxies may be revoked at any time before exercise by filing a notice of such revocation, by filing a later dated proxy with the Secretary of the Company or by voting in person at the Meeting.
 Dissenters will not have rights of appraisal with respect to the matters to be acted upon at the Meeting.

 Under the Company's By-laws and North Carolina law, shares represented at the Meeting by proxy for any purpose will be deemed present for quorum purposes for the remainder of the Meeting.
 Directors will be elected by the vote of a plurality of the votes cast by the shares entitled to vote in the election, provided that a quorum is present.
 Accordingly, shares which are present at the Meeting for any other purpose but which are not voted in the election of directors will not affect the election of the candidates receiving a plurality of the votes cast by the shares entitled to vote in the election at the Meeting.
 All other proposals to come before the Meeting require a plurality of the votes cast regarding the proposal.
-Accordingly, shares which are present at the Meeting for any other purpose but which are not voted on a particular proposal will not affect the outcome of the vote on the proposal unless the Business Corporation Act requires that the proposal be approved by a greater number of affirmative votes than a plurality of the votes cast.
+Accordingly, shares which are present at the Meeting for any other purpose but which are not voted on a particular proposal will not affect the outcome of the vote on the proposal unless the Business

+Corporation Act requires that the proposal be approved by a greater number of affirmative votes than a plurality of the votes cast.

-The Company's 1998 Annual Report for the calendar year ended December 31, 1998, has been mailed with this Proxy Statement.
-This Proxy Statement and the enclosed form of proxy were mailed to shareholders on or about April 8, 1999.
-The principal executive offices of the Company are located at 3200 Northline Drive, Suite 360, Greensboro, North Carolina 27408.
+The Company's 1999 Annual Report for the calendar year ended December 31, 1999, has been mailed with this Proxy Statement.
+This Proxy Statement and the enclosed form of proxy were mailed to shareholders on or about April 14, 2000.
+The principal executive offices of the Company are located at 3200 Northline Avenue, Suite 360, Greensboro, North Carolina 27408.